 In the junior school (Years 0 – 3), children undertake authentic learning with a focus on play.
 This enables them to acquire the oral language, knowledge and skills that support them in developing the numeracy and literacy foundations that they need to be successful in their current and future learning.
 The authentic learning contexts are inclusive of the wider curriculum and we believe in giving children access to a broad curriculum, incorporating all of the New Zealand Curriculum learning areas.
 Digital technology learning is an important aspect of our curriculum and we are well-resourced in this area.

-In the middle and senior schools (Years 4 – 6), our authentic learning is developed further, with a focus on an approach that allows the learners to use their interests and wonderings to inquire into areas of interest to them.
+In the senior school (Years 4 – 6), our authentic learning is developed further, with a focus on an approach that allows the learners to use their interests and wonderings to inquire into areas of interest to them.
 Again, it is our intention to ensure that every learner has access to a broad and relevant curriculum, incorporating all of the New Zealand Curriculum learning.
 The digital technology learning area is an important aspect of this learning, as is ensuring that the learning undertaken is relevant and meaningful for all learners.